hpcfung/CodingProjects/Reservoir/Overview.md

 prevented overfitting? (still some, just not that much?)

 although train loss doesn't go as low as otherwise possible

+### Reduced training set

+Size 8192

+At the beginning, deeper = less learning, except peak at reservoir 1

+Peak at features by epoch 7

+Peak shifts to reservoir 1 by epoch 48 (test accuracy plateaued at 0.975)

+Peak shifts to reservoir 2 by epoch 86

+Peak shifts to reservoir 3 by epoch 114, continues till the end

+Despite more than halving the training set, the test accuracy is still high

+Size 2048

+Strange enough, there doesn't seem to be any overfitting?

+Test accuracy goes up until the end

+(reduced batch size means that at the same number of epochs, there have been fewer iterations)

 ## Counterarguments to overfitting = learning only happens in the higher layers